-In this section, we present modelled daily estimates of the percentage testing positive for COVID-19 by single year of age over time from 9 June to 17 July 2022 for England, Wales, and Scotland.
-They are produced using a different method to the grouped age analysis for England presented previously and are therefore not directly comparable.
+In this section, we present modelled daily estimates of the percentage testing positive for COVID-19 by single year of age over time from 14 June to 26 July 2022 for England, Wales and Scotland.

 As a result of smaller sample sizes as we transition to our new digital data collection method, single year of age analysis for Northern Ireland is not available this week.